llm-bible/llm-bible.github.io/_publications/gwon2024multi.markdown

 bibkey: gwon2024multi
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2412.07812"}
-tags: ['Efficiency and Optimization', 'Training Techniques']
+tags: ['Training Techniques', 'Efficiency and Optimization']
 ---
 Recent advancements in Large Language Models (LLMs) have been remarkable, with new models consistently surpassing their predecessors.
 These advancements